-To create either kind of smart section, first click the association that the smart section will be based on in the Diagram panel or the Association List panel.
+To create either kind of smart section, first click the association that the smart section will be based on in the Association List panel.
 If the association does not exist, follow the procedure described in "Association definition" to define the association.